 high blood pressure, or heart problems.

 If you’re taking medicines that lower blood sugar, talk to your healthcare provider before using ginseng.
 It may lower your blood sugar too much.

-There are no other known food or drug interactions with ginseng.
+There are no other known food or medicine interactions with ginseng.